MuhammadDanyalRehmanOfficial/Quotation-Management-System/README.md

 ## 📌 Notes

-* Ensure your MySQL database is running and the credentials in `config.php` are correct.
+* Ensure your MySQL database is running and the credentials in `config/db.php` are correct.
-* If needed, create database tables manually or import from a provided `.sql` file (not included here).
+* If needed, create database tables manually or import from a provided `.sql` file (included here in `config`).
 * For any AJAX functionality to work, JavaScript should be enabled in the browser.

 ---

 ## 📃 License

 This project is for educational and internal business use.
-For other usage, please contact the author.
+For other usage, please get in touch with the author.